THE BUDDHA ON GOD

-Although founded by the Buddha and its teachings are more organized, concrete and systematic, Buddhism, just as Hinduism, is a complex religion, which underwent profound changes after his death, resulting in the formation of many sects, sub-sects and regional versions, which made it even more complex.
-Some of them made a radical departure from the original teachings of the Buddha to the point of standing in their own light as independent religions.
+Although it was founded by the Buddha and its teachings are more organized, concrete and systematic, Buddhism, just as Hinduism, is a complex religion.
+It underwent further changes after his death, resulting in the formation of many sects, sub-sects and regional versions, which made it even more complex.
+Some of them made a radical departure from the original teachings of the Buddha to the extent that they stand in their own light as independent religions.

-Were he alive, the Buddha would be surprised to hear about many traditions that rely upon his name to promote their teachings but show marked disregard for his original teachings, doctrinal matters and stand points.
-What binds them to Buddhism and keeps them in its fold is their adherence to the Four Noble Truths and the Eightfold Path.
+Were he alive, the Buddha would have been surprised to witness the emergence of so many traditions that rely upon his name to mark their teachings and philosophy but show a marked deviation from his very teachings, doctrinal expositions and stand points.
+What mostly binds them to Buddhism and keeps them in its fold is their adherence to the Four Noble Truths and the Eightfold Path.

-While scholars may keep arguing about the essential nature of Buddhism, it is the firm opinion of this writer that according to the teachings of the Buddha, it is difficult to place Buddhism on the same footing as Hinduism or Christianity and consider it a theistic tradition.
+While scholars may keep arguing about the essential nature of Buddhism it is the firm opinion of this writer that according to the teachings of the Buddha it is difficult to place Buddhism on the same footing as Hinduism or Christianity and consider it a theistic tradition.
 It is theistic only in the sense that some of its sects (especially those of Mahayana) believe in a deity, the Buddha, who is not God but seem to possess some attributes of God.